Stop Faith Goldy From Having A Platform At Wilfrid Laurier University (Blog)

 No-platforming is the best tactic the average person can take part in to ensure fascists are beaten back.
 This means that when it comes to the far-right: producers shouldn't ask them to be guests on radio, television or podcasts; media outlets shouldn't publish their writing; any panel, debate or lecture organizer shouldn't invite them; all of their public appearances and rallies should be opposed.
 This is because ideas that lay the groundwork for genocide shouldn't be debated, but rather shut out, and those spreading them barred from recruiting.

-In this specific case, because Laurier is giving Goldy a platform, it means protesters should do their best to disrupt her speech, or prevent it from taking place entirely.
+In this specific case, because Laurier is giving Goldy a platform, it means protesters should do their best to peacefully disrupt her speech, or prevent it from taking place entirely.

 Anyone who fails to believe no-platforming is the most effective way to fight the far-right just needs to look at what's happened to Richard Spencer.